pysat/pysat/docs/new_instrument.rst

 The following attributes must be defined.
    * platform : platform name
    * name : instrument name
-   * tags : dictionary of all tags supported by routine with a description
+   * tags : dictionary of all tags supported by routine with a description.
+   Typically these will include different available data products.
-   * sat_ids : dictionary of sat_ids, with a list of tags supported by each id
+   * sat_ids : dictionary of sat_ids, with a list of tags supported by each id.
+   The sat_ids may refer to a specific platform within a multi-satellite constellation, or to a specific instrument for a single satellite with multiple copies of the same instrument looking in different directions.
-   * test_dates : dictionary of sat_ids, containing dictionary of tags, with date to download for testing
+   * test_dates : dictionary of sat_ids, containing dictionary of available tags
+   for each sat_id, along with a date to download for testing

 Note that platform and name must match those used to name the file, platform_name.py